 Holding Our Strengths and “Little Monsters” with Equal Regard

-Diana and Ellen discuss how both Spirituality and Focusing live in their bodies and how they support their struggle with “Little Monsters” with a sense of befriending what’s there by holding both with equal regard.
+Diana and Ellen discuss how both spirituality and focusing live in their bodies and how they support their struggles with the “Little Monsters” with a sense of befriending what’s there by holding both with equal regard.

 Illustration of a Neanderthal Woman: John Sibbick (with permission from the artist)

-Ellen Korman Mains came up with this title as she reflected on her week and how she’d been relating with a disturbing part of herself.
-Diana Scalera and Ellen engaged in a conversation about being with difficult experiences of ourselves with the help of our spiritual and focusing practices.
+Ellen Korman Mains came up with “Holding Our Strengths and “Little Monsters” as she reflected on her week.
+It included how she’d been relating with a disturbing part of herself.
+Diana Scalera and Ellen talked about being with difficult experiences of ourselves.
+We focused on how we were helped by our spiritual and focusing practices.

-Diana Scalera went to Catholic school until the 8th grade when she gave up on Catholicism and organized religion in general as a spiritual practice because most of what she experienced from her Catholic education was demeaning treatment, punishment, and fear.
-It was not until she began focusing that her connection to spirit emerged.
-In one of her first sessions with Kevin McEvenue, a Neanderthal woman became present in her body to support her in a situation in which she felt weak and powerless.
-Diana was able to sense into how strong these bones were and how they were being offered as a gift to guide her.
-From that point on, Diana let go of a traditional idea of spirituality and became open to her own innate connection to spirit.
+Diana Scalera went to Catholic school until the 8th grade.
+She gave up on Catholicism and religion in general.
+Her experiences were mosty demeaning retoric, punishments.
+Not until she began focusing did she find a onnection to spirit.
+In one of her first sessions with Kevin McEvenue, a Neanderthal woman became present in her body.
+She was there to support Diana in a situation in which she felt weak and powerless.
+She experienced the strength in these bones and how the Neanderthal woman was offering them to guide her and make her strong.
+From then on, From that point on, Diana let go of a traditional idea of spirituality and became open to her innate connection to helpful spirits.
+Neanderthals

-In the video below, Diana and Ellen discuss how both spirituality and focusing live in their bodies and how they support their struggles with the “Little Monsters” with a sense of befriending what’s there by holding both with equal regard.
+In the video below, Diana and Ellen discuss how spirituality and Focusing live in their bodies.
+Through the years, spiritual experiences show up to support their struggles with the “Little Monsters” by offering their strength and a sense of a sense of being befriended to hold both the “monsters” and our strength equally.

 To leave or read a comment, click here and go past the end of the post.